 Taking the Standard Automobile Allowance

 For an alternate way to take your vehicle expense deduction, such as for gas, oil changes, maintenance, and insurance, you can opt for the standard automobile allowance rates.
-The rates effective for 2019 are $0.58 per kilometer for the first 5,000 kilometers you drive and $0.52 per kilometer you drive after that, which is an increase of $0.03 over the 2018 rates.
-You get an additional $0.04 per kilometer allowance for traveling in the Northwest Territories, Yukon, and Nunavut.
+The rates effective for 2019 are $0.58 per kilometre for the first 5,000 kilometres you drive and $0.52 per kilometre you drive after that, which is an increase of $0.03 over the 2018 rates.
+You get an additional $0.04 per kilometre allowance for traveling in the Northwest Territories, Yukon, and Nunavut.
 These rates take into account costs associated with your vehicle ownership and operation, including fuel, financing, insurance, depreciation, and maintenance.
 You don’t need the actual receipts for those other items if you use the standard automobile allowance, but you do need accurate mileage records.

 From mileage tracking apps to cloud payroll software, today’s technology tools offer plenty of options for enhancing your self-employment or small business enterprise.
 Would you like some sound self-employed advice to assist in making wise choices?
 5.6 million customers use QuickBooks.
 Join them today to help your business thrive.